A geometric sequence is an ordered set, usually of numbers, such that there is a common ratio between terms.

 - When the ratio is between -1 and 1 (but not zero), the sequence diminishes.
 We say it converges to zero.

-In the following applet, the first term is 20.
-Try out:
+In the following applet, the first term is 20 and the common ratio is 2.
+Change the common ratio as follows:

 - common ratio = 1.2 (ratio is positive, bigger than 1).